kernelle-soft/blizz/README.md

 **A Rust-powered, design-to-merge AI development toolshed**

-It's an artificial intelligence gold rush, and let's be honest, there are a hell of a lot of shovels piling up.
+It's an artificial intelligence gold rush, and let's be honest, there are a heck of a lot of shovels piling up.

 Instead of building yet another shovel to throw on the pile, this repository is essentially a toolshed.
 It takes the pre-existing tools currently at our disposal and pulls them together into something developers can actually use for their every day expectations and workflows:
 - triaging tickets